This page describes the general organization of the week at camp and provides some advice about the program and choosing ensembles and workshops.

 2) Vocal Basics (N, B, L) or Vocal Technique (A, L) or Vocal Classical Masterclass (A, L)

-4) World/Folk Choir (A, N) or Vocal Duets (A, L) or Vocal Standards Masterclass (A, L) or Intro Jazz Improvisation (A, L)
+4) Madrigal Singers (A, L) or Vocal Duets (A, L) or Vocal Standards Masterclass (A, L) or Intro Jazz Improvisation (A, L) or Rhythm & Reading (N, B)

 Strings